 Figure 1: Path towards model integration

+<Prior work paragraph, including the Tiwari/Sheriff paper on reproducibility, and the reviews of multi-scale modeling (Garira citations).
+Perhaps other papers on Reproducibility?>

+In this manuscript, we provide a broad perspective on model integration, encompassing a variety of distinct modeling communities.
+It is notable that we all recognize the goal of model integration, and can identify a common set of challenges that must be overcome to achieve the promise of multi-scale, reproducible modeling.
+In the next section, we detail the problems facing current modelers, especially with respect to reproducibility and credibility.
+Next, we present and discuss a list of 12 challenges that must be met to improve our ability to build effective, accurate and high-impact multi-scale models.
+We conclude with some unifying themes, and a call to encourage all modelers to improve reproducibility and reusability of their work.

-The Reproducibility Crisis is a Core Issue:
+The Reproducibility Crisis

+<Include discussion of reproducibility and credibility, then move on to model integration.
+Content can be taken from the old reproducibility section, as well as the draft sections on the two subgroups (without mentioning the groups per se)>

-Computational biomedical modelling involves mathematical representation of biological processes to study complex system behaviour and was expected to be less affected by the reproducibility crisis.
+<old text:> Computational biomedical modelling involves mathematical representation of biological processes to study complex system behavior and was expected to be less affected by the reproducibility crisis.
 However, models often fail to reproduce and the reasons for the failure and prevalence were not fully understood.
-In a recent study [21], the BioModels group analyzed 455 kinetic models published in 152 peer-reviewed journals, a collective work of about 1400 scientists from 49 countries.
-Most of these models were manually encoded from scratch to assess the reproducibility.
+In a recent study [21], the BioModels group analyzed 455 chemical kinetic models published in 152 peer-reviewed journals, a collective work of about 1400 scientists from 49 countries.
+Most of these models were manually encoded from scratch to assess their reproducibility.
 Their investigation revealed that 49% of the models could not be reproduced using the information provided in the manuscripts.
 With further effort, an additional 12% could be reproduced either by empirical correction or support from authors.
 The other 37% remained non-reproducible due to missing parameter values, missing initial concentration, or inconsistent model structure.
-Among the corresponding authors contacted <30% responded.
 Models from many life science journals failed to reproduce, revealing a common problem in the peer-review process.
-The group proposed an 8-point reproducibility scorecard to assess each model and address the reproducibility crisis.

-This shows only part of the larger crisis.
-The ideal we would like to reach is Repeatability and Reproducibility of models in publications and repositories.
-Repeatability is the ability to repeat the same experiment with the same system, and Reproducibility is the ability to repeat the same experiment by another scientist without the same system.
-The goal here is to have all aspects of the simulation pipeline (Biological Model, Mathematical Model, Numerical Methods, Computational Implementation) be auditable, i.e. they should be fully described (as appropriate for each component) to enable results to be repeated and reproduced.
-However, the modeling community is far from this ideal.

-It is important to acknowledge that the situation is much worse for other aspects of modeling.
-For any other aspect, it would be hard to even conduct such a study to evaluate reproducibility because the information often isn't systematically catalogued let alone shared in a common format.
-Examples include how models were constructed, calibrated, or validated.
-Compared to the software industry that has well established methods of exchanging information and repositories, such as github, computational biological modeling has a long way to go and in this paper we will try to address some topics to be dealt with.
-If we cannot reproduce models, how can those be considered credible by other models, stakeholders, or even the public?
+It is important to acknowledge that the situation is worse for other types of modeling.
+For other sorts of modeling, it would be hard to even conduct such a reproducibility study because models are not systematically catalogued let alone shared in a common format.
+Compared to the software industry that has well-established methods of exchanging information and repositories, such as github, computational biological modeling has a long way to go.

+A Dozen Challenges

+Given that our goals are not only reproducibility, but also reuse and adaptation and integration into new contexts and models, what are the barriers to achieving these goals?
+In Table 1, we list 12 challenges; in the subsections below, we discuss each of these, including potential solutions or directions toward possible solutions.

+<Do we need more introductory text?>